 Live in Victoria?
-Sumo Power is a wholesale electricity provider offering a range of competitive plans to residents of the Garden State.
+Sumo is a wholesale electricity provider offering a range of competitive plans to Garden State residents.

 ⚡ Electricity plans available in Victoria

-Sumo Power is dedicated to providing low-priced electricity.
-Based in Victoria, where power costs have soared in recent years, Sumo Power aims to offer low prices, great service and no hidden fees.
+Sumo is dedicated to providing low-priced electricity.
+Based in Victoria, where power costs have soared in recent years, Sumo aims to offer low prices, great service and no hidden fees.

-Some of the benefits that come with signing up with Sumo Power are:
+Some of the benefits that come with signing up with Sumo are:

 - Monthly rather than annual bills eliminate the chance of “bill shock” and make it easier to budget.